 Children and bereavement

-In partnership with Deuil jeunesse, Alfred Dallaire MEMORIA offers up to four psychological support sessions adapted to children and adolescents in mourning, at no charge.
-These services are also available for adults who wish to prepare their children and to accompany them through the grieving process.
+In partnership with the French-language service Deuil jeunesse, Alfred Dallaire MEMORIA offers up to four psychological support sessions for grieving children and adolescents, free of charge.
+These services are also available for adults who wish to prepare their children for — or accompany them through — the grieving process.
 Please note that in the current circumstances, consultations are conducted by telephone.
 To make an appointment, call us at 514-277-7778 or send us an email at [email protected].

 Documentation centre on death and bereavement